geoffmunn/utility-scripts/workflows.md

           - GRDX > 10
 ```

-Example 2: Withdraw all the rewards, and send an exact amount to another address.
-Then delegate everything that's left over back to a particular validator.
+**Example 2**: *Withdraw all the rewards, and send an exact amount to another address.
+Then delegate everything that's left over back to a particular validator.*

 ```yml
 workflows: